CuriousNeuralNerd/Tutorials/README.md

 1. Check the notebook's markdown cells for hints
 2. Review the official documentation links provided
 3. Search for the error message online
-4. Ask your instructor or teaching assistant
+4. Ask your Professor or teaching assistant (or if not in the course reach out to me)
-5. Post in the class forum or discussion board
+5. Post in the class Discord

 ## 📜 License